-Moving the mouse over an event displays a message that shows the event ID and the date and time when the event was detected.
+Moving the mouse over an event displays a message that shows the date and time when the event was detected.

 If there are multiple events for the same time period, the message shows the number of events.

 • Clicking a single event displays a dialog box that shows more detailed information about the event, including the cluster components that are involved.